S1lence-z/2d-game/README.md

 ## Static objects
 1. **Crates** - static obstacle

+---

+# Game Modes

+- **Infinite Mode**: the player goes automatically to the right, platforms spawn in front of him
+- **3 Levels**: make 3 hard-coded levels

 In the process of development I may delete or add some features.